open-ecosystem-collective/landscape/README.md

 ## License

-CC-BY-SA 4.0 · Open Ecosystem Collective · Tania Romero Campos
+CC-BY-SA 4.0 · Open Ecosystem Collective · Tania Vonarburg-Romero
 Use it, adapt it, give back under the same licence.

 ## Part of